Navigating Holiday Food the Thyroid-healthy Way

 First, let's define what making a boundary means: It means being aware of what is and is not acceptable and then normalizing saying NO. It means doing what is best for you and knowing that it is not your responsibility to sacrifice yourself for others.

 Many of us were raised with the belief that the needs and feelings of others come first.
 As women, eons of human survival have hardwired us with programming that has enabled us to care for and nurture our families by putting their needs first.
-In other words, prioritizing our own needs and making healthy boundaries is something we may have to work at.
+In other words, prioritizing our own needs and making healthy boundaries is something we may have to work on.
 It may take a bit of deconstructing past behaviors and beliefs.
-It may not come naturally and it may be awkward, especially at first.
+It may not come naturally, and it may be awkward, especially at first.

 The image I often think of is throwing oneself down on the train tracks for the needs of someone else.
 When I catch myself doing that now, that visual is my little inner red flag.
 It has taken a lot of practice, but I’ve gotten a lot better since my thyroid diagnosis at making healthy boundaries and saying NO.

 Holy cow, what a good feeling!
 It's a tremendous weight lifted when you have the awareness, skills, and self-respect to say, “NO, actually, my needs matter.
-So, do yours, but so do mine.”
+So, do yours, and so do mine.”
 Then, we can go about finding a way to honor everyone's needs at the table, including yours.

 Amazingly, the sky didn't fall.
 Instead, what I found is that the vast majority of my family and friends were incredibly kind, supportive, and accommodating.
 As I said in the previous section, the people who love and care about you WANT you to be healthy and okay.
 Giving them the information they need about your needs and requirements helps them play a part in that.